catmaid/CATMAID/API_CHANGELOG.md

   Import a neuron modeled by a skeleton from an uploaded file.
 Currently only SWC representation is supported.

+- `GET /{project_id}}/transactions/`
+  Get a list of transaction objects, ordered by time (latest first).
+A sub-range can be specified optionally.

 ### Modifications

 - `GET /projects/`: